British Soap Awards 2018: winners in full

 Best British Soap

-- Coronation Street
+- Coronation Street – WINNER!

 - Doctors